 Lohri, a pleasant bonfire festival is celebrated with fervour by Punjabis, all over the world.
 Fire is worshipped to mark the culmination of winters.
 People have a gala time at night when logs are lit, wishes are poured, tasty delicacies are relished and Bhangra is performed.

-Republic Day celebration comprises of unfurling of the National Flag, august aircrafts, gallantry awards, parading children, interesting tableaus and several other patriotic activities.
-On this day, do not forget to remember the sombre sacrifice of the martyrs and to pray for their soul.
+Republic Day celebration comprises of the unfurling of the National Flag, August aircraft, gallantry awards, parading children, interesting tableaus and several other patriotic activities.
+On this day, do not forget to remember the somber sacrifice of the martyrs and to pray for their soul.
 This is one of the festivals in January which is awaited by the entire country just for the sheer joy of freedom.

 Ice Skating Carnival, Shimla

-Shimla is one of the most popular travel destinations of India as it is blessed with alluring landscape, enticing snowfall and everlasting quaint charisma.
-The Ice Skating Club of Shimla has been organizing the ice skating carnival in Shimla since 60 years.
-Fancy dress contests, Ice-Hockey competitions, and cheerful dance performances are also organized during this carnival, this is one of the most exciting festivals in January for the adventure junkies.
+Shimla is one of the most popular travel destinations of India as it is blessed with an alluring landscape, enticing snowfall, and everlasting quaint charisma.
+The Ice Skating Club of Shimla has been organising the ice skating carnival in Shimla for 60 years.
+Fancy dress contests, Ice-Hockey competitions, and cheerful dance performances are also organised during this carnival, this is one of the most exciting festivals in January for the adventure junkies.
 Shimla abodes the one and only natural Ice Skating ring of India, which not only provides a wonderful opportunity to skate on the frosty terrain but also offers wondrous vistas of pleasant environs.

 India Art Fair

-Indian Art Fair, the grand four-day event is an eminent art fair that exerts a pull on numerous art aficionados from all over the country.
-During this carnival, artists not only get a chance to display their ingenious talent but also get an opportunity to build connection with the art dealers, art buyers, and art collectors.
-Indian Art Festival brings together a prominent set of participants from a mixture of sites, scenes and practices within the domain of contemporary art, including artists, gallerists, museum directors, critics, historians, institution-builders, cultural organizers, editors and publishers.
+Indian Arts Festival, the grand four-day event is an eminent art fair that exerts a pull on numerous art aficionados from all over the country.
+During this carnival, artists not only get a chance to display their ingenious talent but also get an opportunity to build a connection with the art dealers, art buyers, and art collectors.
+Indian Art Festival brings together a prominent set of participants from a mixture of sites, scenes, and practices within the domain of contemporary art, including artists, gallerists, museum directors, critics, historians, institution-builders, cultural organizers, editors, and publishers.

 So, get rid of your monotonous daily routine, indulge in the frolic festivals in January, and kick off the New Year with a blast.